Talking Trees / 树说/述说

 In 2022, we installed an audio walk at University of Nottingham’s botanical garden.
 At each tree you are invited to listen to verbatim interviews with Chinese speakers on a range of relevant themes.

-In 2024, we will install an audio walk on All Saints Campus.
+In 2025, we will install an audio walk at Ruscliffe Country Park in Nottinghamshire.
 At each tree you are invited to listen to verbatim interviews and consider how the trees are in dialogue with the environment around them.

 Talking Trees – Ningbo